Topics

 Intuitive Navigation:

 Ensure users can navigate the app quickly and intuitively.
-Use recognizable icons and gestures, provide clear labelling and hierarchy, and minimise the steps required to complete tasks.
+The icons must be easy to recognise with clear labelling and hierarchy, and minimise the steps required to complete tasks.

-• Intuitive navigation makes it easy for users to explore and interact with the app.
+• Intuitive navigation enables users to easily interact with the app.

-• It reduces the learning curve and helps users quickly understand how to navigate through different screens and features.
+• Easy to recognise the icons, reduces the learning curve and helps users quickly understand how to navigate through different screens and features.

 • Intuitive navigation enhances user satisfaction by minimising confusion and frustration.

-• It improves the overall user experience, encouraging users to spend more time in the app and increasing engagement.
+• Easy navigation improves the overall user experience, encouraging users to spend more time in the app and increasing engagement.

 Prioritise Key Actions: